w-4/ansible-rabbitmq/README.md

       max_connections: 0
       max_queues: 0

+  # RabbitMQ Rest API Login Credentials
+  rabbitmq_api_login_credentials:
+    login_host: # RabbitMQ Rest API host
+    login_port: # RabbitMQ Rest API port
+    login_user: # RabbitMQ Rest API user
+    login_password: # RabbitMQ Rest API user password

   # RabbitMQ Queues
-  ## To manage RabbitMQ Queues you need use Rest Api
+  ## To manage RabbitMQ Queues you need use Rest Api Login Credentials
-  - hosts: localhost
-    connection: local
-    roles:
-      - role: stone-payments.rabbitmq
   rabbitmq_manage_queues: true  # (true | false) to manage Queues
-        rabbitmq_api_login_credentials:
-          login_host: # RabbitMQ vip endpoint
-          login_port: # RabbitMQ vip port
-          login_user: # RabbitMQ api user
-          login_password: # RabbitMQ api user password
-        rabbitmq_queues_definitions:
+  rabbitmq_queues:
     - queue_name:
       vhost: # (Optional) Set this to configue vhost for queue
       state: present
       durable: # (Optional) Set this to configue hether queue is durable or not
       auto_delete: # (Optional) Set this to configue if the queue should delete itself after all queues/queues unbound from it
       auto_expires: # (Optional) How long a queue can be unused before it is automatically deleted (milliseconds)

   # RabbitMQ Policy
   rabbitmq_manage_policies: false # (true | false) to manage Policy